Bad news: the Food for Four website seems to be down.

 - 3 red Asian shallots, finely chopped

-- 1 small can water chestnut (220g) or 1 jicama, cut into very small pieces (I used jicama cause that’s what mom used, and I like to use fresh ingredients instead of canned things but if you’re in a bind go for the water chestnut!)
+- 1 small can water chestnut (220g) or 1 jicama, cut into very small pieces (I used jicama, remember to peel it and cube it.

 - 1 egg

 - 1 teaspoon salt

 - 1 teaspoon ground black pepper